 What Parents Have to Say

 We could not have asked for a more supportive environment for our daughters.
-Our younger daughter is very shy, and struggled with making friends in public school.
+Our younger daughter, Belle, is very shy, and struggled with making friends in public school.
 She was uncomfortable speaking up in class, which her teachers saw as not participating and was reflected in her grades.
 Her academic confidence was very low.
 Once she started at Marvelwood, things changed dramatically; she made friends and was elected to the student council as a sophomore.
 For the first time in several years, she actually started raising her hand and participating in class.
 In her senior year, Belle was selected to be a delegate to the Round Square International Conference in South Africa, and participated in the Panama Trip.
 Our older daughter, Sarah, was enrolled in AP US History and Calculus, and represented Marvelwood at the Yale Model United Nations.
 They both enjoyed participating in the Princess Tea Party fundraiser.
-Our daughters are very different, but both girls have been appropriately challenged and engaged, and thrived at Marvelwood.
-Sarah is at UMass Amherst, and Belle is deciding from a number of college acceptances where she will matriculate.
+Our daughters are very different, but both girls were appropriately challenged and engaged, and thrived at Marvelwood.
+Sarah '17 (bottom) at the Princess Tea Party, is a junior at UMass Amherst, and Belle '18 (top) at the Cocobolo Nature Reserve in Panama, is in her first year at Florida Southern University.

 Andrew blossomed at Marvelwood; he become a wonderful student, proud of his achievements, and most capable.
 He grew from needing daily assistance in the strategies program to an honor student taking AP US history and Honors Chemistry and Math last year and 3 AP classes this his senior year… There is no doubt in my mind that Marvelwood is the reason.
 It is a very special place where the teachers and staff care deeply about the children, and foster a relationship that helps them grow into the students and leaders they can and should be.

-Andrew was a Dorm Prefect, captain of the Ultimate Frisbee and this year's Wrestling team.
-None of this would have happened in the public schools.
+Andrew was a Dorm Prefect, captain of the Ultimate Frisbee and Wrestling teams.
+None of that would have happened in the public schools.
 Thanks in no small part to Marvelwood, he was prepared for college, and had some excellent choices (Lafayette and Lehigh to name a couple).
 We never would have imagined his growth would have led him so far.

 Will is challenged academically so the schools we choose to consider after Hillside were very specific: only small schools with a high degree of support.
 We looked at a few great little schools. but once we visited Marvelwood, our son wanted to look no further.
 At that time I wasn't sure why, but he said as we walked to the car, "This is it...I want to go to school here".
 Thankfully we went with his gut feeling, as it turned out to be the best 3 years of Will's life thus far.
 Not only did Will get the best academic support we could have asked for, but he found a second home.